 Over the past decade, growth in the memory and data storage capabilities of the largest supercomputing installations in the world has outpaced Moore's law.
 This has lead to a significant data management and data analysis problem.
-Even more dramatic growth is expected in the observational sciences as high-resolution data feeds from remotely-operated network/Grid-connected observatories and experimental equipment come online [21].
+Even more dramatic growth is expected in the observational sciences as high-resolution data feeds from remotely operated network/Grid-connected observatories and experimental equipment come online [1].
 While statistical methods and feature detection/extraction algorithms have been proposed to automate the mining of useful information from these enormous data stores, there is still a strong need for a human component to the visualization process.
 It is not realistic to expect that every numerical simulation domain will have suitable automated methods to mine and detect features in large data sets.
 Detection of unexpected phenomena is still most often performed using interactive visualization.

 Consequently, supercomputing centers, such as the National Energy Research Supercomputing Center (NERSC), are motivated to provide visualization tools that enable effective interactive analysis of remotely located data stores and remote monitoring of simulation codes runs that can span multiple days, or in some cases, weeks.
 Such tools must balance the competing interests of interactivity and fidelity in order to fit within the limits imposed by available infrastructure.
-A naive example of this tradeoff is downsizing large datasets in order to reduce the amount of processing that needs to be done by the visualization application, or to reduce the bandwidth requirements of moving data to a remote location.
+The emerging Grid infrastructure ties these resources together into a global fabric integrating distributed research teams and virtual organizations with the remote research hardware, software and services used to carry out their work.

-The NERSC/LBNL Visualization group has developed the Visapult [1] tool to attack these sorts of "Grand Challenge" problems.
-Visapult is a distributed, parallel volume rendering application that allows us to use parallel computation and high performance networking resources that are on the same scale as the supercomputers that generated the data.
-Volume rendering is a very important visualization technique for exploration of complex 3D datasets, but is extremely compute- and bandwidth-intensive.
+The NERSC/LBNL Visualization group has developed the Visapult [2] tool to attack these sorts of "Grand Challenge" problems.
+Visapult is a distributed, parallel volume rendering application that leverages parallel computation and high performance networking resources that are on the same scale as the supercomputers used to generate the data.
+Volume rendering is a very important visualization technique for exploration of complex 3D datasets, but is extremely compute and bandwidth intensive.
 Traditional serial raytracing volume renderers can take many minutes or hours to render a single frame.
-Visapult supports volume rendering at interactive rates by employing network distributed components, a high degree of parallelism, and a rendering technique called Image Based Rendering Assisted Volume Rendering (IBRAVR) that was originally described in a paper by Mueller & Crawfis in 1999 [7].
-The IBRAVR algorithm, described more completely in other papers [1,2,7], allows Visapult to trade additional computational power in exchange for reduced bandwidth requirements.
+Visapult supports volume rendering at interactive rates by employing network distributed components, a high degree of parallelism, and a rendering technique called Image Based Rendering Assisted Volume Rendering (IBRAVR).
+The IBRAVR algorithm, described more completely in other papers [2,4], allows Visapult to trade additional computational power in exchange for reduced bandwidth requirements.
 In this paper, we will describe the high performance remote visualization tool called Visapult and our efforts to improve its effectiveness using aggressive network tuning and network protocol modifications.
-In particular we will describe how we used a new connectionless UDP protocol to improve network utilization efficiency from 25% of linerate to 88% of line-rate for multiple gigabit networks.
+In particular we will describe how we used a new connectionless UDP protocol to improve network utilization efficiency from 25% of line-rate to 88% of line-rate for multi-gigabit networks.
+Connectionless protocols also dramatically reduce the latency of network event delivery, thereby improving the responsiveness of wide-area distributed interactive graphics applications as compared to TCP stream protocols.
+We believe that these UDP protocols and development of transport encodings and algorithms that can tolerate loss gracefully will be a fundamental component of future Grid visualization architectures due to their ability to more effectively utilize network bandwidth.

-[†] Authors' contact information: jshalf@lbl.gov and ewbethel@lbl.gov, Lawrence Berkeley National Laboratory, 1 Cyclotron Road, Mail Stop 50F, Berkeley CA, 94720.
+&lt;sup>† Authors' contact information: jshalf@lbl.gov and ewbethel@lbl.gov, Lawrence Berkeley National Laboratory, 1 Cyclotron Road, Mail Stop 50F, Berkeley CA, 94720.

-Driving Application (General Relativity)
+Driving Application (Numerical Relativity)